drewdeponte/alt/README.md

 There's no vim plugin.
 It may not end up needing one; we'll see.
 For now, you can just stick the code below in your `.vimrc` to invoke `alt` with `<leader>.`.
-**Note** that `alt` and the Vim Script example below **work** in both the terminal based Vim and GUI based Vim like MacVim
+**Note** that `alt` and the Vim Script example below **work** in both the terminal based Vim and GUI based Vim like MacVim.

 ```vimscript
 " Run a given vim command on the results of alt from a given path.